“Should I invest or pay off debts first?”

 Step 2: Work to Reduce the Cost of Your Debt

 First, think about your credit card debt.
-You can sometimes roll high-interest debts into a balance transfer credit card at 0% interest for a period of between 12 and 18 months.
+If you have a good enough credit score, you can roll high-interest debts into a balance transfer credit card at 0% interest for a period of between 12 and 18 months.

 But before transferring any balances, there are three things you need to know about your balance transfer card:

 - Balance Transfer Fees.
-The days of the feeless balance transfer are long behind us.
+The days of the feeless balance transfer are long in the past.
 In most cases, balance transfer credit cards come with a fee of between 3% and 5% of the total balance transferred.
 So before moving forward with a transfer, compare the fees associated with the transaction across multiple offers.

 - Standard Interest Rates.
 Once the promotional periods on balance transfer credit cards are over, they charge the remaining balances at the standard interest rate.
 So make sure you know what the rate is before transferring a balance.